 Refer to the single degrees for all information and requirements for this double-degree course.

-Refer to the course mapcourse map (http://monash.edu/science/current/undergraduate/managing-studies/course-maps/) for student progression advice.
+Refer to the course mapcourse map (http://monash.edu/science/current/undergraduate/managing-studies/course-maps/) for guidance on how to plan your unit enrolment for each semester of study.

 In the arts component of this double degree students may select arts units: